 (C) The diaphragm pump (N022AT.18, KNF) is used for gas circulation because it is difficult to keep the radon concentration in the sample chamber consistent with that in the detector by diffusion.
 The connectors of the pump have been changed from G 1/8 to VCR 1/4 to get a lower air leakage rate.

-(D) The temperature control system is used for radon desorption, which consists of a temperature controller, a temperature sensor (Pt100) and a heating belt wound around the sample chamber.
-The Pt100, which places in the gap between the heating belt and the sample chamber, serves as the input of temperature controller and the stability of the system is within $\pm$3 centigrade.
+(D) The temperature control system is used for radon desorption and consists of a temperature controller, a temperature sensor (Pt100) and a heating belt wound around the sample chamber.
+The Pt100, which is placed in the gap between the heating belt and the sample chamber, serves as the input to the temperature controller and the stability of the system is within $\pm$3~$^\circ$C.

 In order to get a lower background, the radon detector, the sample chamber and all the pipelines in the system are electro-polished to a roughness of 0.1~$\mu$m.
 Knife-edge flanges with metal gaskets as well as VCR connectors with metal gaskets are used.
-The leak rate of the system is better than 1$\times$10$^{-8}$~Pa*m$^3$/s, which is measured by a helium leak detector (ZQJ-3000, KYKY Technology Co.
+The leakage rate of the system is better than 1$\times$10$^{-8}$~Pa$\cdot$m$^3$/s, which is measured by a helium leak detector (ZQJ-3000, KYKY Technology Co.
 Ltd).